900 Ridge Street

 For the latest and most accurate information on COVID-19 please go to cdc.gov.

-While the Face Covering Emergency Order mandated by Public Health Madison & Dane County ended on March 1, masking is still required throughout Dane County hospitals, clinics and facilities.
-Hospitals and clinics continue to receive and treat respiratory illnesses and masks are an important tool in infection prevention and control.
+Masking is still required at most Stoughton Health locations.
+As we continue to receive and treat respiratory illnesses and masks are an important tool in infection prevention and control.

-Whether you have a physical therapy appointment, mammogram, surgery, or are visiting a patient, everyone age two and older entering a Stoughton Health location is required to wear a barrier mask provided by Stoughton Health.
+Whether you have a mammogram, or surgery, or are visiting a patient, everyone age two and older entering most Stoughton Health locations are required to wear a barrier mask provided by Stoughton Health.
 We will also continue to ask screening questions.

 Please be kind to our greeters who may need to remind you to put a mask on as you enter.